TimHeiszwolf/templates_and_scripts/README.md

-# Heis_Python_Tools
-Just some python tools I wrote for myself and want to keep online.
+These are just some (basic) templates, scripts and knowledge for me to use.